Adhe Neram Adhe Idam: Soundtrack

-The soundtrack features 5 songs composed by Premgi Amaren.
+The soundtrack was composed by Premgi Amaren.

-Reception
+Critical reception

 Sify stated that the film "defies all logic" and "The director?s desire for experimentation and the urge to break moulds blow up on his face as he has no proper script".
-Behindwoods wrote "Adhe Neram Adhe Idam is an effort that has missed its mark by quite some distance.
-The jaded narration, monotonous pace and lack of emotion will be the major factors that work against it."
-Rediff wrote "The real blame for such slipshod work must undoubtedly rest with the director, though this could easily have been a taut, superbly crafted emotional thriller.
+Pavithra Srinivasan of Rediff.com wrote, "The real blame for such slipshod work must undoubtedly rest with the director, though this could easily have been a taut, superbly crafted emotional thriller.
 Instead, there's a serious dearth of logic, completely senseless characterisation and a climax that leaves you as puzzled as amused."
-Times of India wrote that "interestin plot that suffers from a lack of depth."
+Bhama Devi Ravi of The Times of India wrote that "the interesting plot suffers from a lack of depth".
+Malathi Rangarajan of The Hindu wrote, "Listing the loopholes is a futile exercise, and anyway there are one too many.
+Suffice it to say that ANAI is an example of time, talent and labour gone waste".